 Human Growth Hormones (HGH), Peptide Hormones, and Related Substances

-The primary medical use of these substances varies, but some are used in the treatment of cancer or medical conditions affecting growth or regulation of the endocrine (hormonal) system.
-The presence of an abnormal concentration of a hormone, its metabolites, relevant ratios or markers in your sample is deemed to contain a prohibited substance unless you can demonstrate the concentration was due to a physiological or pathological condition.
+In sport, the presence of an abnormal concentration of a hormone, its metabolites, relevant ratios or markers in a sample is deemed to contain a prohibited substance - unless an athlete can demonstrate the concentration was due to a physiological or pathological condition.

-Examples include Human Growth Hormone (HGH), insulin, human chorionic gonadotrophin (HCG), and adrenocorticotrophin (ACTH).
-In Australia, treatment using these substances is only permitted for legitimate medical purposes, and only a doctor may source these substances with permission from the Therapeutic Goods Administration (TGA) – i.e. it is illegal for non-medical personnel to import these substances into Australia.
+In Australia, these substances can only be prescribed for legitimate medical purposes, and only a doctor can source them with permission from the Therapeutic Goods Administration (TGA).
+It is illegal for non-medical personnel to import these substances into Australia.

 Physiological effects